LACourtenay/HyperSkinCare_Statistics/README.md

 This code was designed and prepared for the study by:
 <b> Courtenay, L.A.; González-Aguilera, D.; Lagüela, S.; Del Pozo, S.; Ruiz-Mendez, C.; Barbero-García, I.; Román-Curto, C.; Cañueto, J.;
-Santos-Durán, C.; Cardeñozo-Álvarez, M.E.; Roncero-Riesco, M.; Hernandez-Lopez, D.; Guerrero-Sevilla, D.; Rodríguez-Gonzalvez, P. (Under Review)
+Santos-Durán, C.; Cardeñozo-Álvarez, M.E.; Roncero-Riesco, M.; Hernandez-Lopez, D.; Guerrero-Sevilla, D.; Rodríguez-Gonzalvez, P. (Accepted)
 Hyperspectral Imaging and Robust Statistics in Non-Melanoma Skin Cancer Analysis.
-Submitted to the ISPRS Journal of Photogrammetry and Remote Sensing. </b>
+Submitted to Biomedical Optics Express. </b>

 All of the research included within the present repository was collected as part of the <b> HYPER-SKINCARE </b> research project, funded by the
 Junta de Castilla y Leon with project reference number: GRS 1837/A/18.